TykTechnologies/tyk/apidef/oas/schema/x-tyk-gateway.md

   Value is the value of the listen path e.g. `/api/` or `/` or `/httpbin/`.

-  Old API Definition: `proxy.listen_path`
+  Tyk native API definition: `proxy.listen_path`.

 - **`strip`**

   **Type: `boolean`**

-  Strip removes the inbound listen path in the outgoing request. e.g. `http://acme.com/httpbin/get` where `httpbin`

-  is the listen path.
-The `httpbin` listen path which is used to identify the API loaded in Tyk is removed,

-  and the outbound request would be `http://httpbin.org/get`.
+  Strip removes the inbound listen path in the outgoing request. e.g. `http://acme.com/httpbin/get` where `httpbin`is the listen path.
+The `httpbin` listen path which is used to identify the API loaded in Tyk is removed, and the outbound request would be `http://httpbin.org/get`.

-  Old API Definition: `proxy.strip_listen_path`
+  Tyk native API definition: `proxy.strip_listen_path`.

 ### **Authentication**